sambacha/fontParts/documentation/source/objects/guideline.rst

 Environment
 ===========
 * :meth:`~BaseGuideline.naked` Get the environment's native guideline object.
-* :meth:`~BaseGuideline.update` Inform the environment to update the anchor.
+* :meth:`~BaseGuideline.changed` Inform the environment to update the anchor.

 *********